artur7777/rsschool-cv/cv.md

 - Discord: Accept#7998

 # **Summary**
 My goal is to learn everything new and exciting.
 I love to code and coffee.
-I can(love) spend a lot of time doing what interests me. i want to get knowledge and skills that will be enough for employment in a company.
+I can(love) spend a lot of time doing what interests me.
+I want to get knowledge and skills that will be enough for employment in a company.

 # **Skills**
 - HTML